Left of his field

 Boer has recently completed the final book in a seminal five-volume series that offers critical commentary on the tradition of interactions between Marxism and theology.
 The first three titles, Criticism of Heaven, Criticism of Theology and Criticism of Religion found a wide audience among theologians, Marxist analysts, historians, sociologists, philosophers and others, and were or are being translated into several languages.
 The final two books, Criticism of Earth and In The Vale of Tears, will be released in 2012.

 The Criticism of Heaven and Earth series is part of a wider program of Boer's academic work.
-He was last year awarded a prestigious Discovery Projects grant from the Australian Research Council, his fifth grant from the national body, to pursue a novel line of research on Lenin's interactions with religion.
-This grant came alongside a joint ARC grant with Macquarie University on Religion and Political Thought in Australia, which is part of a global project, and a faculty team grant via the Humanities Research Institute for a research programme investigating Religion and Political Life.
+In 2012, he was awarded a prestigious Discovery Projects grant from the Australian Research Council, his fifth grant from the national body, to pursue a novel line of research on Lenin's interactions with religion (DP120103829 Unfinished Business: on Marxism and Religion).
+This grant came alongside a joint ARC grant with Macquarie University on Religion and Political Thought in Australia, which is part of a global project, and a faculty grant via the Humanities Research Institute for a team research programme investigating Religion and Political Life.

 Once an ordained minister, Boer still has a toehold in mainstream religion but prefers to "go incognito" on his visits to church these days.